Tehama County Court Records

 - Confidential medical or mental health records filed in proceedings

-Records may also be sealed upon motion if the court finds an overriding interest that supports closure and no less restrictive means exist to protect that interest.
-Any member of the public who believes they have been improperly denied access to a court record may petition the court for review.
+Records may also be sealed on motion if the court finds an overriding interest that supports closure and no less restrictive means exist to protect that interest.
+Any member of the public who believes they have been wrongly denied access to a court record may petition the court for review.

-Criminal records maintained by law enforcement agencies — as distinct from court case files — are generally not public records.
+Criminal records maintained by law enforcement agencies — separate from court case files — are generally not public records.
 Under Penal Code sections governing criminal history information, full criminal history records are available only to the record subject or authorized entities.

 Tehama County Criminal Court Records

-Criminal matters in Tehama County — including felonies, misdemeanors, and infractions — are processed through the Criminal Division of the Superior Court.
+Felonies, misdemeanors, and infractions in Tehama County are all processed through the Criminal Division of the Superior Court.

 Address: 1740 Walnut Street, Red Bluff, CA 96080